martingleeson/auto_confirm_coworkers/Readme.md

     heroku stack:migrate bamboo-mri-1.9.2
     git push heroku master

-#### running on your local machine
+#### Running on your local machine

-clone the source code and cd into the directoy. then:
+Clone the source code and cd into the directoy.
+Then:

     export COBOT_SPACES='{"YOUR_SUBDOMAIN": {"access_token": "YOUR_ACCESS_TOKEN"}}'
     bundle install